linuxsoftware/ls.joyous/README.rst

 Languages
 ---------
-Joyous has been translated into French, German and Brazilian-Portuguese.
+Joyous has been translated into French, German, Brazilian-Portuguese, Italian and Japanese.
 Translations into other languages would be welcome.

 Thanks To